 Are there any costs associated with the course?

-Students will be expected to wear a uniform in college and in placement.
-T-shirts (Approximately £7) and hoodies (Approximately £12) are available.
-Costs are subject to change.
-Students will also be expected to organise a DBS to enable them to attend placement.
+You will need to purchase a T-Shirt to wear in College and placement (Polo T Shirt = £7.86, you can also purchase a hoodie = £15.54 hoodie and £17.94 zipped (subject to change) Students will also be expected to organise a DBS to enable them to attend placement.
 There is no cost for full time school leavers on this course.

 - Lectures 0

 - Duration 10 weeks